Agreement 25 impressed. Has it shifted the political dial?

 On politics he was against reform without the DUP returning to the Assembly; on the economy: “I will use the full force and power of the UK government to make this one of the best places in the world to attract new investment. “ So no more devolve and forget.

+Sunak outlined all the goals of a shared future which have made such modest progress as his ambition.
+So what now is the “unselfish” British interest in Northern Ireland?
+A legacy amnesty and austerity budget cuts?
+Does Starmer have a different approach to the constitutional future and public spending?
+We haven’t a clue .
+If we can achieve progress on any of this the Agreement 25 celebrations will have given the lie to the usual bleak scepticism and pessimism.

+In a solo interview with Peston Gerry Adams, perhaps feeling more than a bit marginalised in the hoop-la, was scathing about the “narrow little British window of appreciation” of Irish affairs.
+He plausibly accused the British of rolling back on human rights.
+“Our aim remains the end of “English” (sic) rule.
+Evidently they don’t want referendums in Ireland and probably Scotland too, unless the people force them into them.”.
+Adams is probably right there.
+But that is looking too far ahead – beyond the next couple of years, by which time a great deal may have changed

-Ursula van der Leyn declared that the Windsor Framework was “a new beginning for old friends.”
+Back on stage, Ursula van der Leyn declared that the Windsor Framework was “a new beginning for old friends.”
 Speaking as a parent of twenty somethings; “Northern Ireland is a cool place to be.”And she predicted 50 % higher GDP in the next 25 years.
 But no hints about tweaking the terms of the green channel.

 If Joe Biden had treated us to traditional Irish American ramblings Bill Clinton’sstream of consciousness drew on his unique insights as a former President of the United States “Breakdown was a perfectly predictable event… The chances of maintaining peace are 35% higher if enough women are involved… (How did he work that one out?)
 The biggest roadblock that Brexit posed for Northern Ireland’s political and economic future has been dramatically mitigated..
 The framework is as good as you can get and maybe could be tweaked a bit… to get the show on the road” And bringing his audience to their feet.
 “Some things are worth more than winning elections.”